sunilkumarn/sanitize_msisdns/README.md

-Sanitize MSISDNS as per mobile Number format.
+Sanitize MSISDNS as per mobile number format.
 This is specially useful for formating Android mobile numbers which are stored in different formats.
 Currently only Indian MSISDNs are supported.

 ##Usage